Background jobs

 backgroundJobsPlugin.updateJobFieldsAtomically(jobId, async () => {

-// do all set / get fields in this function to make state update atomic and there is no conflicts when 2 tasks in parallel do get before set.
+// Do all set / get field operations in this function to make the state update atomic and avoid conflicts

-// don't do long awaits in this callback, since it has exclusive lock.
+// Don't do long awaits in this callback, since it has an exclusive lock.

 totalUsedTokens += promptCost;